 Vinci Construction's score of 23 is lower than 51% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2019, Vinci Construction reported total carbon emissions of approximately 2,451,784,000 kg CO2e.
-This figure reflects the company's global operations and encompasses all scopes of emissions, although specific breakdowns for Scope 1, 2, and 3 emissions were not disclosed.
+This figure reflects the company's global emissions, but specific data on Scope 1, 2, and 3 emissions is not disclosed.
 The previous year's emissions in 2018 were about 2,309,546,000 kg CO2e, indicating a rise in emissions over the year.
-Vinci Construction has not publicly committed to specific reduction targets or initiatives, as there are no documented climate pledges or SBTi (Science Based Targets initiative) reduction targets available.
-The absence of detailed emissions data and reduction commitments suggests that the company may be in the early stages of developing a comprehensive climate strategy.
-Overall, Vinci Construction's emissions data highlights the significant carbon footprint associated with its operations, underscoring the need for enhanced transparency and commitment to climate action in the construction industry.
+In 2009, emissions were recorded at approximately 2,154,560,000 kg CO2e.
+Vinci Construction has not set specific reduction targets or initiatives, as indicated by the absence of documented reduction targets or commitments to the Science Based Targets initiative (SBTi).
+The company does not appear to have cascaded emissions data from a parent organization, and there are no climate pledges reported.
+Overall, Vinci Construction's emissions data highlights the need for enhanced transparency and commitment to climate action within the construction industry.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.